koushik-banerjee/React-Routing-project-/README.md

 # About this Project
-this is a project that is used to learn routing and fetching data from git api and showcasing profile info and repos of the profile.
+This is a project that is used to learn routing and fetching data from git api and showcasing profile info and repos of the profile.

 ## React + Vite